spdx/spdx-3-model/model/SimpleLicensing/SimpleLicensing.md

 The SimpleLicensingText class provides a place to record any license text found that does not match a license on the SPDX license list.

-The ExpandingLicensing profile can be used to represent the complete parsed license expressions.
+The ExpandedLicensing profile can be used to represent the complete parsed license expressions.

 ## Metadata